 That match also saw another first.
 Robert Lewandowski scored the deserved opener on ten minutes.
 It was the first competitive goal for the Poland international in an FC Bayern shirt.
 Lewandowski rounded off a fine attack by Bayern with a one-two with Sebastian Rode to set him off on his hunt for goals.
-To date, he has scored 194 goals and that puts him in third place in the club statistics behind Gerd Müller (508) and Karl-Heinz Rummenigge (217).
+To date he has scored 194 goals and that puts him in third place in the club statistics behind Gerd Müller (508) and Karl-Heinz Rummenigge (217).

 James’ brilliant display

 James Rodriguez accomplished the same feat three years later.
 The Colombian made it 2-0 on 29 minutes in the 3-0 win at Schalke on 19 September 2017.
 "I'm relieved I scored my first goal for FC Bayern today.
-Apart from that, I did have a good game," said a happy James afterward and he wasn't exaggerating at all.
+Apart from that, I did have a good game," said a happy James afterwards and he wasn't exaggerating at all.

 The loanee from Real Madrid produced a great performance and won the penalty for the opening goal.
 Naldo was only able to stop his cross with his hand and Lewandowski made no mistake from the penalty spot.
-The third goal from Arturo Vidal was set up with a delightful chip from James over the defense that allowed the Chilean to find the back of the net with a volley.
+The third goal from Arturo Vidal was set up with a delightful chip from James over the defence that allowed the Chilean to find the back of the net with a volley.

 Bayern fans and the Bundesliga will now be hoping to see similar from Coutinho and sporting director Hasan Salihamidzic talked him up at his presentation.
 The Arena at Schalke would be a great place to start.